 Look For The Spare Keys

 Do you have a spare key hidden somewhere?
 Did you give a spare to your parents when you moved in?
 Perhaps a neighbor has the spare still from last time they watered the plants while you were away?
 Call in whoever you can think of who might have a spare key, whether it’s your landlord or your Mom.
+However if you don’t have someone you can trust for a spare key, be ready to contact a locksmith in Alohomora in Hillsboro.

 Look For Another Way In